NikKowPHP/social-brain/chapters/chapter-8.md

 This week, find one email you are about to send that is more than three paragraphs long OR one point you need to make in a meeting.
 Before you hit send or unmute, run it through the "Clarity Protocol."

 *   **For the Architect:** Your mission is to cut the explanatory context by 50%.
-Trust that the headline and bullet points are enough.
+Take that five-paragraph email and turn it into one headline sentence and three bullet points.
+Trust that it's enough.
-*   **For the Connector:** Your challenge is to put the request (the headline) in the very first sentence.
-Resist the urge to warm up the reader first.
+*   **For the Connector:** Your challenge is to put the request (the headline) in the very first sentence of an email.
+Resist the urge to start with "Hope you're having a great week!"
+Put the social connection *after* the clear request.
 *   **For the Sentinel:** Your task is to use structure to manage your own anxiety.
-Before you speak, write down your one goal, your headline, and your three supporting points.
-Stick to the script.
+Before you speak about a risk, write down your one goal, your headline, and your three supporting points.
+Stick to that script to avoid a "threat-dump."
 *   **For the Adaptive Profile:** You can tailor your communication style well.
 Your mission is to act as a translator for your team.
 Find one confusing email or statement from a colleague and, using the Clarity Protocol, rephrase it for someone else.
 Notice how translating for others sharpens your own thinking.

 ---